New

 need not lead to higher inflation.

-that accounts for changes since neoclassical and Marxian microeconomics were
+for changes since neoclassical and Marxian microeconomics were formulated over

-formulated over a century ago.
-By incorporating real time into the analysis of
+a century ago.
+By incorporating real time into the analysis of sales and

-sales and purchases, the phenomena of product innovation, advertising and
+purchases, the phenomena of product innovation, advertising and distribution,

-distribution, the provision of consumer credit, and, ultimately, the production
+the provision of consumer credit, and, ultimately, the production of a changing

-of a changing workforce all become intrinsic to microeconomic analysis rather
+workforce all become intrinsic to microeconomic analysis rather than being

 Maria Csanádi